A register to help us identify the level of demand for self-build and custom housebuilding plots in Wychavon.

 What is Self-Build housing?

-Self-Build - where you organise and design the construction of your own home.
+Where you organise and design the construction of your own home.
 You then need to choose how, listed below are some of the options available to you:

 - self-build one-off home: you manage the design and construction process and are physically involved in part or all of the construction of your home.